 Using a Wi-Fi dongle it is possible to connect to WEP, WPA and WPA2 secured networks.
-There are four supported USB Wi-Fi dongles.
+There are five supported USB Wi-Fi dongles.
 Two of them are also available from stock at Victron Energy:

 Although other Wi-Fi dongles may work, they have not been tested and we do not offer support for other dongles.

 The Wi-Fi menu shows the available networks.
 When a network is selected, it is possible to fill in the password (if the password is not already known) to connect to the network.
 Setting up via WPS (Wi-Fi Protected Setup) is not supported.

 When the CCGX finds multiple Wi-Fi networks of which the password is known, the strongest network is selected automatically.
 When the signal of the connected network becomes too weak, it will automatically switch to a stronger network - if it knows the password of that network.

 To connect the CCGX to a mobile (cellular) network, such as a 3G or 4G network, use a cellular router.
 Connect the CCGX to that router with either a LAN cable or the router's Wi-Fi network.

 Make sure you use a router that is designed for unattended setups.
 Do not use low cost consumer-grade routers intended for business or leisure travel.
 A more expensive professional router will quickly pay for itself, and you won't have wasted journeys simply to perform a re-set.
 Examples of such professional routers are the H685 4G LTE from Proroute, as well as the Industrial 4G router range from Pepwave.

 Note that the CCGX does not support USB 3G/4G dongles.